9 things to do in Cairns for first-timers

 1. Take a chopper ride to plot your holiday

 Not sure how to squeeze in the hundreds of tours and locations on offer?
-Then, put the whole region in perspective and start your first day with a 45-minute epic heli flight and skim above the Great Barrier Reef, the northern beaches, Baron Falls, and the World Heritage-listed rainforest – aka the big guns of the region.
+Then, put the whole region in perspective and start your first day with a 45-minute epic heli flight and skim above the Great Barrier Reef, the northern beaches, Barron Falls, and the World Heritage-listed rainforest – aka the big guns of the region.

 2. Snorkel the Great Barrier Reef

 Barack Obama told the G20 – and the whole planet – that he wants his children and their children to “see the glory of the reef”.
-So if it’s good enough for the President of the U.S.A, then Australia’s greatest gift to the world, the Great Barrier Reef, is the first full-day activity tick for all first-time visits.
+So if it’s good enough for the former President of the U.S.A, then Australia’s greatest gift to the world, the Great Barrier Reef, is the first full-day activity for all first-time visits.

 And therein lies the problem.
 Picking just one part/one trip/one experience on the reef is downright tough.
 Lucky for you, we have this handy guide.